UniMath/agda-unimath/src/foundation/path-algebra.lagda.md

 Since 2-paths are just identifications, they have the usual operations and coherences on paths/identifications.
-In the context of 2-paths, this famliar concatination operation is called vertical concatination (see `vertical-concat-Id²` below).
+In the context of 2-paths, this famliar concatenation operation is called vertical concatenation (see `vertical-concat-Id²` below).
 However, 2-paths have novel operations and coherences derived from the operations and coherences of the boundary 1-paths (these are `p` and `q` in the example above).
-Since concatination of 1-paths is a functor, it has an induced action on paths.
-We call this operation horizontal concatination (see `horizontal-concat-Id²` below).
+Since concatenation of 1-paths is a functor, it has an induced action on paths.
+We call this operation horizontal concatenation (see `horizontal-concat-Id²` below).
 It comes with the standard coherences of an action on paths function, as well as coherences induced by coherences on the boundary 1-paths.